List of former Maryland state highways (2–199): MD 160

 Maryland Route 160 was the designation for Shuresville Road from MD 161 in Darlington northeast to US 1 at its crossing of the Susquehanna River at Conowingo Dam in northeastern Harford County.
 The highway was constructed as a macadam road in 1930.
 MD 160 was removed from the state highway system in 1955.

-MD 162
+MD 162 (1928–1956)

 Maryland Route 162 was the designation for Berkley Road from U.S. Route 1 in Maryland near Darlington northeast to the Susquehanna River at Glen Cove in northeastern Harford County.
 The highway was constructed as one of the original state roads planned by the Maryland State Roads Commission in 1909.
 Berkley Road was under construction in 1911 and completed as a 14 ft macadam road in 1913.
 The highway was part of the original route of US 1; the road served as the western approach to the Conowingo Bridge that crossed the river upstream of Glen Cove.
 In 1928, US 1 was relocated to its present course on the western approach to Conowingo Dam; MD 162 was assigned to the Berkley Road portion of the old route.
 MD 162 was removed from the state highway system in 1956.